julelang/manual/src/concurrency/condition-variables.md

 The `Signal` method is used to send a signal to a single waiting coroutine, while the `Broadcast` method is used to signal all waiting coroutines.
 To wait for a signal, the `Wait` method is used.

 Additionally, `sys::Cond` provides the `Lock` and `Unlock` methods for the associated `Locker`.
 For consistency, it is recommended to use these methods to manage the locking mechanism, even if the mechanism is stored in a separate variable.
-Furthermore, unless absolutely necessary—which is rare—it is advised not to store the locking mechanism associated with the condition variable separately.
+Furthermore, unless absolutely necessary-which is rare-it is advised not to store the locking mechanism associated with the condition variable separately.

 For example:
 ```jule